Customer Policies and Procedures

 Perform a temperature check every time customers come to your place of business.

 If a customer is sick, allow for no-charge same-day cancellations.
-You don't want a sick customer coming in and potentially infecting your staff or other customers.
+You don't want an ill customer coming in and potentially infecting your staff or other customers.

 Require customers to wash or sanitize hands before they start work.
 Sinks should have touchless faucets and soap dispensers.
 Handwashing should be done for at least 20-30 seconds.
 If you're in an environment where sinks aren't available, make sure to have touchless dispensers with hand sanitizer that's at least 60% alcohol.